armijnhemel/proximity_matcher_webservice/examples/software_heritage_licenses/README.md

 Querying the server and getting a result takes around 0.6 seconds or less per file.

-When using the optimized server the memory usage is more:
+When using the optimized server the memory usage is a bit higher:

 ```
   53323 armijn    20   0 4099172   3.9g  10876 S   0.0  12.5   0:29.76 .flask-wrapped